lilithmooncohen/t2linux-fix/readme.md

 - Some systems don't work with the script yet.
 It's unclear if this is related to the specific hardware or distro.
 - There is an uninstall option when running the script.
 So if it doesn't work for you, just reboot and run it again.
 It will restore your previous settings and files.
 - Note that using powertop --auto-tune or any related script enabling/forcing ASPM will block "optimized" PCI devices from transitioning to D3 power state.
 Or in other words: If you want to enjoy working suspend, remove such scripts.
-- On MacBooks with AMD dGPU, an additional unbind/bind workaround is enabled automatically to avoid amdgpu resume issues (experimental).

 ## Installation